zsparal/api-documentation/source/guides/authentication.rst

 * Select the website profile the intended communication with the Mollie API relates to.
 * Specify whether you're testing or working with real payments.

 The API key must be sent along with each API request, by providing it in the HTTP call's ``Authorization`` header.
+The API key is preceded by ``Bearer``.
+For example: a valid ``Authorization`` header is ``Bearer test_dHar4XY7LxsDOtmnkVtjNVWXLSlXsM``.
 If one of our default API clients is used, the client will offer a ``setApiKey`` method that will allow you to easily configure the required header.

 While building and testing your integration you should use the *Test API key*.
 This will cause your code to (automatically) only create test payments.
 Test payments come with a fake payment screen that allows you to select